V-Markovskis/Web-Scraping-Larave-Vue/README.md

 This project involves creating a scraper using Laravel and Vue.js to extract data from [*Hacker News*](https://news.ycombinator.com/).
 The scraper will retrieve information such as title, link, points, and date created for each article.
 The extracted data will be stored in a local MySQL database, utilizing phpMyAdmin.
-Access to the scraper interface will be restricted to registered users.
+Only registered users will be able to view the scraper UI.

 ## Result